 - Buy larger or smaller needle nose pliers as needed.

-Locking pliers are another all-time favourite of mine.
+These are another all-time favourite of mine.
 Generically called ‘vise grips’ after the company that made them popular, vise grips come together like a pair of regular pliers as you begin to squeeze them, but they lock shut when closed all the way, and stay there under tension.

 - These days vise grips are sold in a huge variety of sizes and jaw styles.